Corey Gray

-Corey Gray (maguyuʔsuguu or Wolf's Path, born 1972 or 1973) is a Native American physicist and science communicator.
+Corey Gray (makoyiʔsokoo or Wolf's Path, born 1972 or 1973) is a Native American physicist and science communicator.
 He is a lead operator of LIGO in Hanford, Washington.
 He was among the first to detect gravitational waves, for which he and his team won a Breakthrough Prize in Fundamental Physics and a Paul F. Forman Team Engineering Excellence Award in 2016.
 Gray and his team were publicly acknowledged by the three Nobel Prize in Physics laureates in 2017 for the discovery.

 Gray is a member of Siksika Nation and was honored with a Headdress in 2024 for his work in physics and for translating scientific publications into the Blackfoot language with his mother.

 Education and personal life

 Gray is the son of Sharon Yellowfly, who was raised on the Blackfoot Indian Reservation and is a survivor of the Crowfoot Residential School, and Tom K. Gray, an engineer of Scottish ancestry.
 He grew up in San Bernardino, California, where Yellowfly studied anthropology at California State University (CSU).
 As a child and member of the Siksika Nation, he was given the Blackfoot name agabo?suyis ("Many Weaseltails").
 While in high school, Gray watched the MacGyver TV series and dreamed of becoming the "Siksika MacGyver".

 Originally unsure what to study, Gray enrolled as an undeclared major at the CSU in his hometown.
 He then transferred to Humboldt State University (HSU), where he joined the Indian Natural Resources Science and Engineering Program.
 While an undergraduate student, Gray participated in research at the SLAC National Accelerator Laboratory, the United States Department of Energy, and at the University of California, San Francisco.
 He was awarded with dual Bachelor of Science degrees in Physics and Applied mathematics in 1997.
 HSU honored him with a distinguished alumni award in 2018.